Patrol 2

 鳥海丸 Chokai Maru (small picket boat; not credited to Bowfin in JANAC; sinking confirmed by Alden and other sources) |

-Current research conducted by this site credits Bowfin with 25 ships sunk, totalling 72,806 tons, including three Japanese Naval vessels (supply ship Minoo Maru and picket boats Hinode Maru No. 6 and Chokai Maru), and the Vichy French minesweeper Beryl, none of which were credited to Bowfin in JANAC but are confirmed to have been sunk by Bowfin in reputabile sources, including Alden.
+Current research conducted by this site credits Bowfin with 25 ships sunk, totaling 72,809 tons, including three Japanese Naval vessels (supply ship Minoo Maru and picket boats Hinode Maru No. 6 and Chokai Maru), and the Vichy French minesweeper Beryl, none of which were credited to Bowfin in JANAC but are confirmed to have been sunk by Bowfin in reputable sources, including Alden.

 The totals above also include Bisan (Miyama) Maru, which was simultaneously attacked by USS Aspro (SS-309) (joint credit awarded in JANAC).

-The totals do not include the four unidentified schooners sunk by gunfire on Bowfin's second patol, nor the seventh patrol's unconfirmed sinking of a small sea truck referred to as Nanshin Maru #26 in some sources.
+The totals do not include the four unidentified schooners and the one other small unidentified vessel sunk by gunfire on Bowfin's second patrol, nor do they include the two unidentified schooners sunk by gunfire on Bowfin's third patrol, and nor do they include the seventh patrol's unconfirmed sinking of a small sea truck referred to as Nanshin Maru #26 in some sources.

 JANAC - 16 ships, 67,882 tons (including the mistaken tonnage for Shinkyo Maru, which, if corrected, would give Bowfin 16 ships and 65,415 tons), plus shared credit for one more ship (Bisan Maru) of 4,667 tons.
 Note that the criteria JANAC used included all Japanese Naval vessels (although JANAC did not usually count warships less than 500 tons that were converted from merchant ships) and all Japanese merchant vessels of 500 or more gross tons known or believed to have been lost during the war.
 Differences between JANAC figures and current research are noted above.
 Using JANAC's criteria, but including all warships, current research would credit Bowfin with 20 ships and 67,491 tons sunk, plus shared credit for Bisan Maru and 4,667 tons.